scicloj/tutorials/README.md

 Run `jupyter notebook` in a directory containing the project, and just access the tutorials as juypter notebooks.

-One may also use  which wraps Clojupyter and adds some tooling, such as [Parinfer](https://shaunlebron.github.io/parinfer/).

 ## Contact

 In addition to the Issues section of this repo, tutorials can be discussed at the [scicloj-tutorials](https://clojurians.zulipchat.com/#narrow/stream/187445-scicloj-tutorials) stream at the Clojurians-Zulip.